Saharan Atlas

-The Saharan Atlas (الأطلس الصحراوي) is a range of the Atlas Mountain System.
-It is located mainly in Algeria, with its eastern end in Tunisia.
-Although not as tall as the High Atlas of Morocco its summits are more imposing than the Tell Atlas range that runs parallel closer to the coast.
-The tallest peak in the range is the 2236 m high Djebel Aissa in the Ksour Range.
+The Saharan Atlas (الأطلس الصحراوي) is a sub-range of the Atlas Mountains, located primarily in Algeria with its eastern end in Tunisia.
+Although not as tall as the High Atlas of Morocco its summits are more imposing than the Tell Atlas range that runs parallel and closer to the coast.
+The tallest peak in the range is the 2236 m high Mount Issa in the Ksour Range.

 Geography

 The Saharan Atlas includes a series of subranges: the Ksour Range in the west, the Amour Range in its central and the Ouled-Naïl Range at its eastern end.
 It also includes the Aurès (Belezma), the Hodna Mountains, the Nememcha Range and the Zab Mountains.
 The Tell Atlas and the Saharan Atlas merge in the east to join together into the Tébessa Range and the Medjerda Mountains.

-Bordered in the north by the Hautes Plaines, the Saharan Atlas is one of the vast plateaus of Africa, formed of ancient base rock covered by the sediment of shallow seas and alluvial deposits.
+Bordered in the north by the Hautes Plaines, the Saharan Atlas is one of the vast plateaux of Africa, formed of ancient base rock covered by the sediment of shallow seas and alluvial deposits.